 The research suggests that being in a class with other students who are interested can increase an individual student’s engagement.
 The study may also provide additional support for other research showing changes in a school’s overall culture have a bigger effect on student achievement than smaller, targeted programs.

-The study will be published in the April issue of Psychological Science.
 An early version was summarized in a February 25th post in Education Week’s blog, Inside School Research.

 The federal departments of Housing and Urban Development and Veterans Affairs recently issued a joint report on homeless veterans.
 According to the February 2011 report, nearly 76,000 veterans were homeless on at least one night in January 2009, based on a point-in-time estimate, and almost 136,000 veterans spent at least one night in a homeless shelter during 2009.